dusty-nv/jetson-inference/docs/imagenet-example-2.md

 	}
 ```

-If desired, you can load the AlexNet model instead of GoogleNet by calling [`imageNet::Create(imageNet::ALEXNET)`](../imageNet.h#L70).

-The AlexNet model is also trained on the same 1000 classes of objects from ILSVRC12.
+If desired, you can load other pre-trained models by changing the enum passed to `imageNet::Create()` to one of the ones listed in [this table](imagenet-console-2.md#downloading-other-classification-models).
+ResNet-18 (`imageNet::RESNET_18`) is available by default to use along with GoogleNet.
+For the others, you may need to go back and [download](imagenet-console-2.md#downloading-other-classification-models) models that you didn't initially select during the build process.

 #### Classifying the Image